Kim de l'Horizon

-Kim de l'Horizon (born 9 May 1992) is a Swiss nonbinary novelist, playwright and thespian.
+Kim de l'Horizon (born 9 May 1992) is a Swiss non-binary novelist, playwright and thespian.
 In 2022, they (Note: De l'Horizon is non-binary.
 According to their Instagram profile, they either use no pronouns or dey/dem pronouns, German-language neopronouns equivalent to they/them.) won the German Book Prize and the Swiss Book Prize for their debut novel Blutbuch.
 (Note: "Blutbuch" may be translated as either "copper beech" in Swiss German, or "blood book" in standard German, where "blood" could refer to the liquid, to violence, and to familial relations.)